tale-toul/OCP4baremetalIPI/README.md

 ## Setup the physical host in AWS

-This section describes how to set up a bare metal instance in AWS to be used as the physical server (AKA hypervisor) in which the KV virtual machines will run.
+This section describes how to set up a bare metal instance in AWS to be used as the physical server (AKA hypervisor) in which the KVM virtual machines will run.

 The region used is N. Virginia as this is the more affordable one I could find.